HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 ## Bitcoin

-Bitcoin is the first ever blockchain, and pioneered the Unspent Transaction Output (UTXO) model.
+Bitcoin pioneered the Unspent Transaction Output (UTXO) model.

-Bitcoin is notable for not allowing Turing complete smart contracts.
+Bitcoin is notable for not allowing Turing-complete smart contracts.
 This means that arbitrary logic cannot be expressed by Bitcoin smart contracts.

 Though Bitcoin doesn't support attaching datums to UTXOs, the notion of *state* still exists.
 The *state* of a Bitcoin smart contract is what value sits at which addresses at any given time (ie. the valid set of UTXOs).